lyndsie1102/SEapp/README.md

 5. Wait until the setup is complete.

-## 2. Install requirements
+## 3. Install requirements
-:exclamantion: The following commands needs to be launched from terminals inside VSCode (click Terminal > New Terminal).
+:exclamation: The following commands needs to be launched from terminals inside VSCode (click Terminal > New Terminal).

 1. Install Python package requirements:
      ```Bash